korpling/salt/README.md

 <version>VERSION</version>
 ```

-To access the maven coordinates, you need to include our maven repoitory:
+To access the maven coordinates, you need to include our maven repository:

 ```xml
 <repositories>